gchq/gaffer-doc/docs/reference/operations-guide/federated-operation.md

     }
     ```

-As you can see in the example above we have wrapped an OpertationChain inside a
+In the example above we've wrapped an Operation Chain inside a Federated Operation.
-Federated Operation.

 ### The Merge Function